mbogden/galaxyJSPAM/notes.md

 ## Future Things To-Do

+- Modify to run on cluster.

 - Optimize how to find Image Parameters
   - Requires working image creator and comparison code.

 - Standard image format?
   - dedicated galaxy centers and resolution in image.
+  - Analyze Histogram and Adjust as new image parameter?

 - New Comparison methods

   - Consider greater weights for pixel difference based on distance from galaxy center
   - Feature Extraction via OpenCV
     1. Histogram of oriented gradients
     2. Scale-invariant feature transform
   - Pattern recognition software
     - SVD facial recognition
-  - Machine Learning/ Tensor Flow
-  - Use all comparison methods and weight their results.
-- Modify to run on cluster.
-- Analyze Histogram and Adjust as new image parameter?